Total linkage of quaternion algebras and Pfister forms in characteristic two: Linkage of Quaternion algebras

+In this section we apply the results of Section \ref{section:totlink} in the case of $2$-fold Pfister forms to give examples of quaternion algebras in characteristic $2$ analogous to those constructed in \cite[(2.1)]{GaribaldiSaltman:2010}.
 We refer to \cite{Draxl:1983} as a general reference on finite-dimensional algebras over fields.
 By a \emph{quaternion $F$-algebra} we mean a $4$-dimensional central simple $F$-algebra.
 We say a quaternion $F$-algebra is \emph{division} if for all $a,b\in Q$ we have that $a\cdot b=0$ if and only if $a$ or $b=0$.
 We also call non-division quaternion $F$-algebras \emph{split}.
+Let $Q$ and $Q'$ be a quaternion $F$-algebras.
+If $Q$ and $Q'$ are isomorphic we write $Q\simeq Q'$.

+For a field extension $L/F$, we denote the quaternion $L$-algebra $Q\otimes_{{F}}L$ by $Q_L$.
 Let $K/F$ be a proper field extension, that is $K\neq F$.
 We say that a quaternion $F$-algebra $Q$ \emph{contains $K$} if there exists a subfield of $Q$ that is $F$-isomorphic to $K$.
 In this case $K$ is necessarily a quadratic extension of $F$.
+Moreover $Q$ contains $K$ if and only if $Q_K$ is split by \cite[\S 14, Theorems 4 and 5]{Draxl:1983}.